moorepants/me41035/content/pages/index.rst

 | Sports Engineering Institute, Delft University of Technology
 | N.J.M.Kleven@tudelft.nl
 |
-| Eloy Vázquez Fernández
-| Teaching Assistant
-| Sports Engineering Institute, Delft University of Technology
-| E.VazquezFernandez@student.tudelft.nl
-|

 Communication
 =============

 We will make use of the `Microsoft Teams`_ platform for all course communication and hybrid lectures.
-We will use a "Team" named "Special Topics in Sports Engineering 2025" for announcements, hybrid lectures, and channels will also be available for your group to use for group work.
+We will use a "Team" named "Special Topics in Sports Engineering 2026" for announcements, hybrid lectures, and channels will also be available for your group to use for group work.
 Hopefully, all communication about the class will stay within the team to simplify working across multiple universities and countries.
 Steps to getting access to the